jlecomte/ascom-spectral-calibrator/README.md

 C:> python -m pip install pypiwin32
 ```

-Next, make sure that your ASCOM profile already has a BLE device selected.
-The easiest way to do this is to use an application like N.I.N.A.
-In the "Equipment" tab, open the "Switch" tab, and select the "DarkSkyGeek Spectral Calibrator" device.
-Then, click on the button with the gear icon to open the driver settings dialog.
-Wait for the BLE device enumeration to complete, select the `DSG-Calibration-Lamp` device in the dropdown list, and click OK.
-Your selection will be saved in your ASCOM profile, so you don't need to do this again.
+Next, make sure that your ASCOM profile already has a spectral calibrator "paired" with your PC.
+Refer to the [Screenshots And User Manual](#screenshots-and-user-manual) section above to find out how to do this.

 Finally, you can run this script.
 Here are a few examples: